Searching

 [lookup] tag

-You can specifiy a WebDNA table, in place of a db file.
+You can specifiy a WebDNA table, in place of a database file.

 [lookup] is about 40 times faster than [search].
-Using several [lookup] to recover data from your bases might be faster than a single [search]
+Using several [lookup] to recover data from your databases may be faster than a single [search]